AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 if you want to do coverage analysis only for Pak1 and Pak3 you can specify::

-  package Coverage is              OR:   package Coverage is
+  package Coverage is              or:   package Coverage is
     for Units use ("pak1","pak3");         for Units_List use "units.txt";
   end Coverage;                          end Coverage